annhuangresearch/annhuangresearch.github.io/_posts/2024-08-13-one-hot-encode.md

 ---
-title: "The practical use of conditional, one-hot encoding"
+title: "The use of conditional, one-hot encoding"
 layout: post
-date: 2024-08-13
+date: 2024-08-30
 tag:
 - coding
 - tutorial